 The BM Unit Data, and Generating Unit Data, derived at 1100 hours each day under BC1.4.2 above may need to be revised by the BM Participant for a number of reasons, including for example, changes to expected output or input arising from revised contractual positions, plant breakdowns, changes to expected Synchronising or De-Synchronising times, etc, occurring before Gate Closure.
 BM Participants should use reasonable endeavours to ensure that the data held by NGET in relation to its BM Units and Generating Units, is accurate at all times.
-Revisions to BM Unit Data, and Generating Unit Data for any period of time up to Gate Closure should be submitted to NGET as soon as reasonable endeavours to utilise the most recent data received from Users, subject to the application of the provisions of BC1.4.5, for its preparation and analysis of operational plans.
+Revisions to BM Unit Data, and Generating Unit Data for any period of time up to Gate Closure should be submitted to NGET as soon as reasonably practicable after a change becomes apparent to the BM Participant.
+NGET will use reasonable endeavours to utilise the most recent data received from Users, subject to the application of the provisions of BC1.4.5, for its preparation and analysis of operational plans.